 3342.
-Changing Roles of Men and Women (WST 3342) 3 hours
+Changing Roles of Men and Women

 A survey of social factors influencing traditional and contemporary roles of men and women in American society.
 Emphasis will be on the socialization process of both men and women, theories of gender stratification, and current issues based on gender differences affecting men and women in the workplace and in interpersonal relations.